moskytw/practicing-python-3/README.md

 # Practicing Python 3

-It's full materials help you learning Python from zero to intermediate! 🚀
+It's a full material help you learning Python from zero to intermediate! 🚀

 I've used it for my 12-hour Python course since 2015.
 It covers various topics, from the simplest for-loop to the classification in machine learning.